-"We intend to have 600 to 800 stores within five years," he said.
+"We intend to have 600 to 800 stores within five years, and offer more than 5000 king size futon mattresses" he said.
 "This will allow us to grow at a pace that will solidify our position as the number-one bedding specialist."

 "We are still looking at any acquisitions that make sense at fair market value," Lang said.
 "Now that there is a company that owns both a retailer and a manufacturer, I think it is important for the large retailers to enter into the manufacturing arena."

 Heilig-Meyers, which operates 813 stores under its own name, is also expected to sell 97-unit Rhodes Furniture.
 William DeRusha, Heilig-Meyers' chairman and chief executive officer, commenting on Mattress Discounters' performance, said, "The business has been phenomenal.
-It is just a situation where we are concentrating on the core business and using the proceeds to pay down debt so that we can begin the process of reengineering the core business."
-Most Comfortable Futons Mattress Couch Ever For To Sleeping On Reviews
+It is just a situation where we are concentrating on the core business and using the proceeds to pay down debt so that we can begin the process of reengineering the core business." searching for best futon mattress reviews

 Ron Jones, head of Sealy, downplayed the concerns that independent Sealy retailers might have about Bain's pushing for a cozier relationship between Sealy and Mattress Discounters.